elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-some-deliberate-movements-that-can-help-project-calm-and-confidence.md

 url: /learn/psychology/questions/what-are-some-deliberate-movements-that-can-help-project-calm-and-confidence
 score: -1.0
 related_article1:
-    id: 165389
+    id: 165386
+    title: >-
-    title: How can pauses be used effectively to build anticipation and enhance speech clarity?
+        What techniques can be used to maintain composure in stressful situations?
     subject: Psychology
-    url: /learn/psychology/questions/how-can-pauses-be-used-effectively-to-build-anticipation-and-enhance-speech-clarity
+    url: /learn/psychology/questions/what-techniques-can-be-used-to-maintain-composure-in-stressful-situations
 related_article2:
-    id: 165390
+    id: 165388
-    title: What techniques can be employed to recognize and address the motivations of others?
+    title: >-
+        What are some confident language choices that can improve speaking with conviction?
     subject: Psychology
-    url: /learn/psychology/questions/what-techniques-can-be-employed-to-recognize-and-address-the-motivations-of-others
+    url: /learn/psychology/questions/what-are-some-confident-language-choices-that-can-improve-speaking-with-conviction
 related_article3:
-    id: 165388
+    id: 165385
-    title: What are some confident language choices that can improve speaking with conviction?
+    title: >-
+        How can strategic use of eye contact balance confidence and intimidation?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-confident-language-choices-that-can-improve-speaking-with-conviction
+    url: /learn/psychology/questions/how-can-strategic-use-of-eye-contact-balance-confidence-and-intimidation
 related_article4:
+    id: 165389
+    title: >-
+        How can pauses be used effectively to build anticipation and enhance speech clarity?
+    subject: Psychology
+    url: /learn/psychology/questions/how-can-pauses-be-used-effectively-to-build-anticipation-and-enhance-speech-clarity
+related_article5:
     id: 165390
+    title: >-
-    title: What techniques can be employed to recognize and address the motivations of others?
+        What techniques can be employed to recognize and address the motivations of others?
     subject: Psychology
     url: /learn/psychology/questions/what-techniques-can-be-employed-to-recognize-and-address-the-motivations-of-others
 ---